leonematias/MeshCreator/README.md

 MeshCreator
 ===========

-3D scene editor created with C# and DirectX 9
+Simple 3D scene editor created with C# and DirectX 9

 ##Features
 - You can create a new 3D scene with simple tools
+- Ideal tool for a developer (without much knowleadge of 3D modelling) to assembly existing models and create a 3D scene
 - You can save your scene and use it later
-- Scenes are stored in a custom XML format (easy to read and convert to another format)
+- Scenes are stored in a custom XML format (easy to read and convert to any another format)
 - You can load your scene with TgcViewer engine: https://github.com/leonematias/TgcViewer
 - Plugins for 3Ds Max allow you to import/export scenes created with this XML format